-It’s important to note that photography is not allowed inside the prayer hall of the Monastery.
+It’s important to note that photography is not allowed inside the prayer hall of the monastery.
 Please follow the monastery rules and ask before taking a photograph of any monk.
 Do not step over the statue and respect the holy place.

 Take AMS Seriously

-Travelers are advised to consult their doctors before commencing this road trip journey to Ladakh and Shey Palace because it can be tedious and demanding, and the climatic conditions can get extreme, especially in winters.
+Travelers are advised to consult their doctors before commencing this road trip journey to Ladakh and Shey Palace because it can be tedious and demanding, and the climatic conditions can get extreme, especially in winter.
 Besides being unbearably cold in the winter season in Shey or nearby Leh, AMS (acute mountain sickness) may hit even the most experienced travelers, as the altitude is high and vertiginous.

 Leh and Karu petrol pump remains fully functional even in the winter months as well.
 So, you can pretty much rely on it for fuel availability in case needed.